Susan Hoffman Fishman: Work

 In the 1980s Fishman exhibited widely, combining mixed media and narrative imagery to examine social change.
 A 1988 review noted her “consistent progress and a respectable maintenance of cutting-edge content,” describing her paintings as both experimental and political.
 In 1987 and 1988 The New York Times coverage placed her among artists addressing social themes and civic engagement.

-During the 2010s her focus shifted toward environmental issues especially related to water and climate change.
+During the 2010s her work shifted toward environmental issues, particularly water and climate change.
 The traveling, interactive exhibition The Wave (2011–2017), co-created with Elena Kalman, encouraged participants to consider how water binds global communities.
 Commissioned by the Peabody Essex Museum in Salem, Massachusetts, the project traveled to twenty-four indoor and outdoor venues, including the Wadsworth Atheneum, New Britain Museum of American Art, Hartford’s Bushnell Park in Connecticut, as well as sites in Massachusetts, Maryland, and New York City.
 It was also presented at the National Aquarium in Baltimore for World Oceans Day in 2013.
-Its form and meaning evolved at each site: in Salem it was part of “The Ripple Effect: The Art of H2O,” while in Hartford it symbolized the return of water to Bushnell Park as part of the city’s iQuilt Plan.
+Its form and meaning evolved at each site: in Salem it was part of The Ripple Effect: The Art of H2O, while in Hartford it symbolized the return of water to Bushnell Park as part of the city’s iQuilt Plan.
 Fishman described the installation as shaped by public participation, noting that “none of this, we did—it’s all come from the community.”
 This participatory project marked her transition from social commentary to ecological inquiry.
 In 2017 the William Benton Museum of Art presented Unfiltered: An Exhibition About Water, where her paintings Water Wars, and Rising Tides, addressed water scarcity and floods.

 In Turning Tides (Torpedo Factory Art Center, 2022), curated by Diane Burko, Mark Jenkins described her contribution as reflecting “the devastating effects of human interference.”
-At the 2022 exhibition at the Ceres Gallery, Mayday!
-EAARTH, her aerial views of Dead Sea and Siberian terrains, showing sinkholes from permafrost melt and water extraction, use color that makes the land appear “riven with pain.”
-Her imagery has been described as “hovering between abstraction and landscape,” using shifting perspectives to evoke ecological instability.
-Eleanor Heartney, writing in the Yale Institute of Sacred Music catalog Biophilia: In Excelsis (2024), observed that Fishman’s Dead Sea paintings “document the unsettling radiance of sinkholes, balancing beauty with ecological warning."
-Drawing on myth and ritual, her practice reflects on humanity’s relationship with a planet in flux.
-In 2024 her installation In the End, a Devastating Beauty (Stand4 Gallery) was described as “a meditation on the Anthropocene, where data becomes emotion.”
+In Mayday!
+EAARTH (Ceres Gallery, 2022), her aerial views of Dead Sea and Siberian terrains, showing sinkholes from permafrost melt and water extraction, use color that makes the land appear “riven with pain.”
+Her imagery was described as “hovering between abstraction and landscape,” using shifting perspectives to evoke ecological instability.
+Fishman collaborated with artists Krisanne Baker and Leslie Sobel on the multimedia installation Flood 2.0 (Five Points Arts Center, Torrington, Connecticut, and Ely Center of Contemporary Art, 2022), developed during a residency at the former, which combined projected video, an original Greek chorus, a suspended boat and scrolls to evoke rising waters and collective resilience.
+The installation linked future apocalyptic flood projections with the Biblical flood narrative.

-The Tale of Lost Waters (Five Points Arts, 2025) continues this investigation, depicting bodies of water that have receded or vanished, documenting a global geological disaster.
-It was described as a meditation on what is disappearing and an appeal to attend to what is being lost and remembered, a “ritual for mourning."